Amortized Maximum Inner Product Search with Learned Support Functions: Experiments

 \subsection{Approximate Search Integration}

 In this section, we focus on compressing a single dataset of keys, i.e. $c=1$, and focus on top key retrieval.
-Because \SupportNet{} requires a backward pass to output that prediction, its FLOPs overhead (starting from the same total parameter count) compared to \KeyNet{} is prohibitive (the backward pass costs typically 1~2 times more than the forward).
+Because \SupportNet{} requires a backward pass to output that prediction, its FLOPs overhead (starting from the same total parameter count) compared to \KeyNet{} is prohibitive (the backward pass typically costs $1{\sim}2$ times more than the forward).
 As a result, we focus on \KeyNet{} in this section.
-We integrate \KeyNet{} into an Inverted File (IVF) index structure~\cite{johnson2019billion}, a standard method for approximate nearest neighbor search.
-The IVF index partitions the database $\mathcal{Y}$ into Voronoi cells (clusters) based on a coarse quantization of the embedding space.
-Retrieval operates in two stages: identifying the $n_{\text{probe}}$ clusters closest to the query vector, and performing an exact search only within those specific partitions.
-We compare two retrieval strategies: \textbf{Natural}: Querying the index using the original query vector $\mathbf{x}$ \textit{vs.} \textbf{Mapped}: Querying the index using the predicted key vector $\hat{\mathbf{y}}$.
-We assess the trade-off between retrieval accuracy and computational cost by sweeping the search budget.
-Specifically, we increment the number of probes ($n_{\text{probe}}$), effectively increasing the fraction of the database exhaustively searched.
-By plotting Recall@$k$ against the search budget, we measure whether mapping queries toward their ground-truth keys allows the index to locate the correct partition more efficiently, thereby achieving higher recall with fewer floating-point operations.